 Put them on a baking sheet lined with parchment paper and place them in the freezer for two hours or until they are more solid.

 Next, set up your batter station.
 Add bread crumbs to one bowl and whisk the eggs into another bowl.
-We like to use tongs to do this because it is messy, but you can use plastic gloves or embrace the mess and just use your fingers.
+We like to use tongs to do this because it is messy, but you can use plastic gloves (or be like us and use BBQ gloves) or embrace the mess and just use your fingers.

 Take each ball and dredge in the egg mixture, then in breadcrumbs and fry in a Dutch oven with half an inch of vegetable oil.
 We like to use the Dutch oven for frying because it keeps the oil from splattering out, and the Dutch oven holds heat well, so they are ideal for frying.